derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 right-handed.
 A 90 degree rotation about the +X axis therefore rotates the +Z axis towards the zenith and +Y towards the north.

-Target models (vehicles, personnel etc.) should be edited so that they are orientated with +z upwards and such that the normal direction of travel is +x (east in MORTICIA space).
+Target models (vehicles, personnel etc.) should be edited so that they are orientated with +z upwards and facing such that the normal direction of travel is +x (east in MORTICIA space).
 The model should be implemented as a shapegroup in the Mitsuba scene file.
 This allows for orientation and placement of the entire target model in Mitsuba world coordinates.
 It also allows for multiple instances of the target to be created in the Mitsuba scene file at lower computational cost.

-The default origin of the world topocentric coordinate system is assumed to be a point at sea level and at nadir from the location of the sensor.
+The default origin of the scene geodetic coordinate system is assumed to be a point on the reference ellipsoid (which approximates mean sea level) and at nadir from the location of the sensor.
 That is, the x-coordinate and y-coordinate are zero and the z-coordinate is equal to the height (altitude) of the sensor above mean sea level (AMSL) (this to be reviewed).